rioultf/rioultf.github.io/hurmony/index-en.md

 * To compute the tonality, `mkeyscape` submits the notes expressed at each analysis point to the Krumhansl-Schmuckler algorithm, which establishes a Pearson correlation between the measured pitch class histogram and the predefined profiles for major and minor keys.
 * At the eighth note granularity, the obtained data is quite chaotic.
 However, we want a bit of stability, and `mkeyscape` provides analysis results for all numbers of points less than the requested value:
   * for 104 points, values vary at *every* point
   * for 103 points, the measurement is much more stable.
-This is the value chosen for visualization
   * for 1 point, we obtain the *global* tonality of the piece

 `mkeyscape` produces enough analyses to represent them in a triangle, where each line represents a different level of analysis granularity.